Wetar Strait: Flora

-The shallow coastal waters along the northern littoral of East Timor are dominated by a seagrass bed about 2,200 ha in total area.
+The shallow coastal waters along the northern littoral of Timor-Leste are dominated by a seagrass bed about 2,200 ha in total area.
 Seagrass beds protect coral reefs from sedimentation and are feeding grounds for dugong (Dugong dugon), an endangered species.
-Seven genera of seagrass are known to exist off East Timor's coastline as a whole.
+Seven genera of seagrass are known to exist off Timor-Leste's coastline as a whole.

-East Timor's coastal waters have also traditionally hosted mangrove forests.
+Timor-Leste's coastal waters have also traditionally hosted mangrove forests.
 Together with seagrasses and coral reefs, they are the primary breeding grounds for many species of fish and shellfish.
 However, the country's mangrove cover has very substantially declined since 1940, and in the Wetar Strait is now confined to the coastline and hinterland between Cape Fatucama and Manatuto.

-At the strait's mangrove communities in Hera and Metinaro, East Timor, the latter of which is considered to be the largest mangrove area in the country, the dominant species are Sonneratia alba, Rhizophora apiculata, Ceriops tagal, and Avicennia.
+At the strait's mangrove communities in Hera and Metinaro, Timor-Leste, the latter of which is considered to be the largest mangrove area in the country, the dominant species are Sonneratia alba, Rhizophora apiculata, Ceriops tagal, and Avicennia.
 Uniquely, the landward zone of both areas is dominated by stunted dense Ceriops tagal or Avicennia, or a mix of the two.
 In general, the mangroves in both areas are heavily disturbed by human activities, including road and building construction, fish and shrimp ponds, uncontrolled cattle grazing, mangrove cutting, heavy sedimentation, and sea level rise.
 Both areas are therefore now far smaller than they used to be.

 Fauna

 Both Wetar Strait and Ombai Strait are heavily used by whales, dolphins, whale sharks and manta rays; the two straits combine to form a major migratory route for such marine life between the Indian Ocean and Pacific Ocean.
-East Timor, on the south side of the two straits, is a recognized ‘global hotspot’ for whales and dolphins, and Wetar Strait has been described by marine scientists as an ‘ocean superhighway’ for them.
+Timor-Leste, on the south side of the two straits, is a recognized ‘global hotspot’ for whales and dolphins, and Wetar Strait has been described by marine scientists as an ‘ocean superhighway’ for them.
 Amongst the species of whales and dolphins that migrate via the strait are blue whales, beaked whales, short-finned pilot whales, melon-headed whales, spotted dolphins, rough-toothed dolphins and bottlenose dolphins.

-Wetar Strait is also part of the Coral Triangle, which is recognised as a global centre of marine biodiversity; the coastal zones of East Timor have important areas of coral reef ecosystems.
+Wetar Strait is also part of the Coral Triangle, which is recognised as a global centre of marine biodiversity; the coastal zones of Timor-Leste have important areas of coral reef ecosystems.

 The far north western end of the strait includes an Important Bird Area (IBA), Atauro Island.
 The southern edge includes three IBAs.
 From west to east, they are Areia Branca no Dolok Oan (at the far western tip of the strait), Subaun (between Metinaro and Manatuto), and Mount Paitchau and Lake Iralalaro (at the far eastern tip of the strait).
-The last of these IBAs covers almost the same territory as the Nino Konis Santana National Park, the first national park to be created in East Timor.
+The last of these IBAs covers almost the same territory as the Nino Konis Santana National Park, the first national park to be created in Timor-Leste.